 In the past, thousands of children died every year because of diseases that are now preventable by vaccines.
 Hundreds of thousands became seriously ill.
 Because of vaccines:

 Other serious diseases such as polio Polio Polio is a viral infection that can affect the nerves that control your muscles.
-Polio spreads when people eat infected food or water or touch an infected surface and then touch their mouth... read more , diphtheria Diphtheria Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure How Bacteria Shape Up) Corynebacterium diphtheriae... read more , and tetanus Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
-The toxin makes muscles contract involuntarily and become rigid.
-Tetanus usually develops after a wound... read more that used to be common now almost never happen in the United States
+Polio spreads when people eat infected food or water or touch an infected surface and then touch their mouth... read more , diphtheria Diphtheria Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure ) Corynebacterium diphtheriae.
+Some types... read more , and tetanus Tetanus Tetanus is a life-threatening illness caused by a bacteria called Clostridium tetani.
+The tetanus bacteria produce a poison that affects your nerves and brain Tetanus can happen after... read more that used to be common now almost never happen in the United States

 Some common diseases are much less frequent such as measles Measles Measles is a viral infection.
 It used to be very common in children in the United States.
 Measles is now rare in the United States because it's prevented by routine childhood vaccines.
 In parts... read more , whooping cough Pertussis Pertussis is a highly contagious infection caused by the gram-negative bacteria Bordetella pertussis, which results in fits of coughing that usually end in a prolonged, high-pitched,... read more (pertussis), and mumps Mumps Mumps is a contagious viral infection that causes painful enlargement of the salivary glands.
-The infection may also affect the testes, brain, and pancreas, especially in adults.
-Mumps is caused... read more
+The infection may also affect the testes, brain, and pancreas, especially in adolescents and adults... read more